Mascerade/supervised-product-matching/README.md

 # Product Matching Neural Network

+## Usage
+The iPython Notebook is meant to be used as a testing ground for the neural network. `TestingGrounds.ipynb` is just a place to understand the different functions and the models.
+It is also where I write new code before putting it into actual python files.

+`train_model.py` is where to train the model.
+It is faster to do in the console as opposed to an iPython Notebook.

+`test_model.py` allows you to test your own different titles/strings to see how well the model does.
+It outputs a list where the first value is the probability the two titles do not represent the same entity and the second value is the probability that they do.

+The  `src` directory are the helper functions to create data and generate the mode.

+#### Important
+* Download the training set used at http://data.dws.informatik.uni-mannheim.de/largescaleproductcorpus/data/v2/trainsets/cameras_train.zip and put it into the `computers_train` directory.

+## Notes About Network

 ### Fasttext
 * I have just been experimenting with the FastText word embedding matrix
    * I got the largest one they had (600 billion tokens) and it works with n-grams so even if a word is not explicitly in the word embedding, it will stil find a similar word to it and get a word embedding based on that.